 If PSA levels are high and diagnostic tests indicate an increased risk for prostate cancer, a doctor may recommend a biopsy to confirm a prostate cancer diagnosis.
 Prostate cancer is treatable, if properly diagnosed and staged, but the current standard of care, the trans-rectal ultrasound (TRUS) biopsy, has limited accuracy and can cause serious side effects.

-The ProxBx Software is designed to make the procedure as simple as possible.
+The ProxBx System is designed to make the procedure as simple as possible.
 After the patient is scanned in the MRI, ProBx receives DICOM images from the scanner, leading the user through each step to add targets to patient scans.

 After the biopsy sample is taken, a report is generated with needle path tracing, sample identification and user notes.